Monaghan beat Armagh on penalties to reach semi-finals

 Nine successful penalties followed before Cumiskey was again thwarted by Beggan, sparking joyous scenes among the Monaghan panel as the devastation set in again for Armagh.

+Monaghan - who have never lifted the Sam Maguire Cup - can look forward to their first All-Ireland semi-final since 2018 following the latest chapter in a dramatic season.

+After stirring late wins over Clare and Kildare and forcing a last-gasp draw against Derry, Monaghan again showcased their never-say-die attitude to keep their dream alive.

-While Monaghan - who have never lifted the Sam Maguire Cup - can look forward to their first All-Ireland semi-final since 2018, Armagh will reflect on a rollercoaster championship campaign that stirred belief in the county only for their hopes to be punctured in the cruellest fashion in shootouts against two of their provincial rivals.
+Armagh, however, will reflect on a rollercoaster championship campaign that stirred belief in the county only for their hopes to be punctured in the cruellest fashion in shootouts against two of their provincial rivals.

 After Tyrone were comprehensively beaten by Kerry in Saturday's first quarter-final, Armagh and Monaghan produced a slow-burning battle in which the sides were level on 14 occasions.

-Armagh edged matters 0-6 to 0-5 at half-time with O'Neill having scored three frees for the Orchard men, while Mohan, McCarron and Conor McCarthy all impressed for Monaghan.
+Armagh edged matters 0-6 to 0-5 at half-time with O'Neill scoring three frees for the Orchard men after the excellent Aidan Forker's opening score, while Mohan (two), McCarron and Conor McCarthy (two) pointed for Monaghan.

 McManus, who has been used off the bench by Monaghan boss Vinny Corey in recent weeks, was introduced in the 40th minute and wasted no time making an impact, nailing a long-range free to draw his side level.